Other Structures Coverage Explained: What Coverage B Protects

 • Provides peace of mind for full rebuild costs

 To increase Coverage B, contact your insurance agent and request a higher limit.
-This will likely result in a modest premium increase, but it provides far greater financial protection.
+This typically adds about $25 to $150 per year in premium for a moderate increase, but provides far greater financial protection.
 You can also add endorsements to your policy for specific structures or to cover perils like water backup for structures with plumbing.

 State Farm logo